Tigers and Fireflies

-Tigers and Fireflies (sometimes referred to as Tigers & Fireflies) is an album recorded in 1978 and released by Lynsey de Paul in April 1979 on the Polydor record label.
-It was launched at a special event at the Mayfair Club in London, with de Paul looking similar to the 1940s film star Veronica Lake.
+Tigers and Fireflies (sometimes referred to as Tigers & Fireflies) is an album recorded in 1978 and released by Lynsey de Paul in April 1979 on the Polydor record label in the UK, Europe, Japan, Hong Kong, Singapore, Malaysia and South America.
+It was launched at a special event at the Mayfair Club in London, with de Paul looking similar to the 1940s film star Veronica Lake with Busby Berkeley film clips.
 The album was recorded at Long View Farm Studios with additional recording at Mediasound Studios, New York and produced by Rupert Holmes.
 In his 1986 biography, Justin de Villeneuve, de Paul's manager at the time wrote "I gave Rupert Holmes a call in New York.
 He agreed to see me if I flew to America.
 Polydor, with the prospect of the involvement with Holmes, agreed to up the budget".
 The collaboration between de Paul and Holmes on Tigers and Fireflies was mentioned on the Ray Shasho Show, when Shasho interviewed Holmes on his BBS radio show on 7 August 2018.
 The story behind the recording of the album was also discussed in the book Dervish Dust: The Life and Words of James Coburn.
-Speaking to Music Week about the album, Jim Cook said "Throw away all of your preconceived ideas about Lynsey de Paul".
+Speaking to Music Week about the album, Jim Cook said "Throw away all of your preconceived ideas about Lynsey de Paul" and the Scottish press reported "Nifty production by Rupert Holmes has the petit blonde back on form.
+Not a weak song on the album".

 Tracks

-The track listing and lyrics for each song are listed on Musixmatch.com as well as on Musicbrainz, MusicMeter, and Rokol.
 The first album track is the lead single "Hollywood Romance" (co-written by de Paul and David Jordan) which was released ahead of the album in October 1978 and was well received.
-It was BBC Radio 1 DJ Dave Lee Travis's record of the week during his time as "the Hairy Cornflake" and became a radio hit.
-It was also released on the BBC Latin America label (together with "Don't Take Love for Granted" by Lulu (singer) and "Got To Get You Into My Life" by Earth, Wind and Fire), and it is still played on BBC radio.
-The follow-up single "Tigers and Fireflies" was released just prior to the album itself.
+It was BBC Radio 1 DJ Dave Lee Travis's record of the week during his time as "the Hairy Cornflake" and became a radio airplay hit.
+It was also released on the BBC Latin America label (together with "Don't Take Love for Granted" by Lulu and "Got to Get You into My Life" by Earth, Wind and Fire), and it is still played on BBC radio.

+The follow-up single "Tigers and Fireflies" was released on 26 January 1979 just prior to the album itself.
 Some years later, de Paul revealed that the song 'Tigers and Fireflies' was about two of her former managers Gordon Mills and Don Arden and is about being cheated and lied to with dazzling promises.
-The song is still played on the radio in Japan.
+De Paul had already performed a precursor version of the song with the more telling title "False Friends and Fireflies" and slightly different lyrics on the Des O'Connor Tonight show in October 1977, shown on primetime BBC.
+Both versions of the song are listed in the ASCAP ACE song database.
+"Tigers and Fireflies" was playlisted by national BBC Radio 2 as well as many BBC local radio stations but it received little if any play on the UK commercial radio stations.